-Trump’s new Pennsylvania lawyer said Biden won and that lawsuits ‘will not reverse this election’
+Trump’s new Pennsylvania lawyer once said that lawsuits ‘will not reverse this election’

 Amid intensifying scrutiny, a growing number of Trump campaign attorneys have in recent weeks pulled out of election lawsuits that critics say are peddling unfounded allegations of voter fraud.

-Last week, two lawyers withdrew from the Pennsylvania suit, which claims it was unfair that voters in some Democratic-leaning counties were allowed to fix ballot mistakes.
+Last week, two lawyers withdrew from the Pennsylvania lawsuit, which claims it was unfair that voters in some Democratic-leaning counties were allowed to fix ballot mistakes.
 In a court filing on Monday, three more attorneys moved to do the same, The Washington Post’s Jon Swaine and Aaron Schaffer reported.

 On Monday night, Scaringi was retained by the Trump campaign in their place.
-And now, the 51-year-old lawyer is set to argue an unlikely case that — even if it were successful — would not come close to reversing President-elect Biden’s vote margin of more than 70,000 ballots in Pennsylvania.
+And now, the 51-year-old lawyer is set to argue an unlikely case that — even if it were successful — would not come close to reversing Biden’s vote margin of more than 70,000 ballots in Pennsylvania.

 Scaringi himself argued on his radio show that it’s the kind of case that will be an uphill climb.